 WISE, Charles (Charlie) Furlong.
 Private KEH.
 Commissioned as a Second Lieutenant Royal Field Artillery.
 Captain and Adjutant from 26/05/1917 (London Gazette 10/08/1917).
 Mentioned in Despatches while serving with B/177TH Bde (London Gazette 23/12/1918).
 Father applied for 1914/15 Star trio as Charles emigrated to California, USA post-war.
 A letter to his sister in Africa from the trenches survives: www.thephraser.com/2014/04/08/just-nineteen-the-words-for-winter-and-war-are-not-easy/#more-2431 Brother of Private, 512 Lancelot Charles Wise who died of illness while serving with North Irish Horse.

 WISE, Lancelot Charles.
 512. Private KEH.
 Entered France 1/05/1915.
 Commissioned as a Second Lieutenant North Irish Horse (NIH) 4/05/1915 with 'D' Squadron, NIH, 51st Division.
 Attached to 3rd Lancers (Skinner's Horse) in 1916 in India and died in service in 1917.
 Born 10/03/1894 in Toddington, Gloucestershire, England and died 2/05/1917 in Rawalpindi, Punjab, Pakistan.
-His brother Charles Furlong Wise served with Royal Field Artillery as a Captain but family notes suggest he may also enlisted with KEH (no record identified) and both brothers enlisted straight from Edinburgh University where they were students.
+His brother Charles Furlong Wise served with Royal Field Artillery as a Captain and family notes suggest he may also have enlisted in KEH (no record identified).
+It is likely that both brothers enlisted straight from Edinburgh University where they were students.
 Commemorated on the Edinburgh University Roll of Honour.
 Photograph in KEH uniform circa 1914 courtesy of Ancestry.

 WISE, H. D. 1587.
 Corporal KEH.
 'C' Squadron.
-Promoted to Corporal Mar 1913.
-Commissioned as a Second Lieutenant 18th Hussars in 1914.
+Promoted to Corporal in Mar 1913.
+Commissioned as a Second Lieutenant, 18th Hussars in 1914.
 Entered France 19/05/1915.
 Awarded Military Cross 31/12/1918.
-Awarded Sudan Medal and Garjak Nuer clasp.
-Colonel and Commanding Officer 6th Battalion, Suffolk Regiment in WW2 where he served with former KEH Private William A. Dalgarno.
+Awarded Sudan Medal with Garjak Nuer clasp and 1914 Star trio.
+Colonel and Commanding Officer, 6th Battalion, Suffolk Regiment in the Second World War where he served with former KEH Private William A. Dalgarno.

 WOOD, Percival Edward.
 1087.
 Private KEH.
 Enlisted 12/05/1915 and discharged 14/12/1918.
 Awarded Silver War Badge 294196, served overseas and born 1879.
 Entitled to British War and Victory Medals.